-A basin waste is a path designed to release the water safely from the basin.
-And a pop-up waste works with the use of a bar or kind of a lever.
+A basin waste is a path designed to release water safely from the basin.
+A popup waste works with a bar or a kind of lever.
 You may see the lever behind your washbasin.
-For each tap of the cap, the liver helps the stopper/plug (narrow tube underneath the button or cap) to go up or down.
-That is why this type of wastes was named pop-up basin waste.
+The liver helps the stopper/plug (narrow tube underneath the button or cap) go up or down for each cap tap.
+That is why this type of waste was named popup basin waste.

-We have mentioned before that pop-up wastes are work with a lever.
-And the stopper is installed inside the waste, under the cap.
-It is connected with a rod, called a pivot rod.
+We have mentioned before that popup wastes work with a lever.
+The stopper is installed inside the waste, under the cap.
+It is connected with a rod called a pivot rod.
 Similarly, the pivot is connected with another rod, named the lift rod.
 When the lift rod goes up, it also pulls the pivot rod.
-Then the pivot rod, which is attached to the stopper, pulls the stopper down.
-This is how the mechanism of pop-up basin wastes works.
+Then, the pivot rod, which is attached to the stopper, pulls the stopper down.
+This is how the mechanism of popup basin wastes works.

 Importance of Cleaning Basin Wastes

-Pop-up wastes are often used in the kitchens or the bathrooms.
-Food leftovers in the kitchen and hair in the bathrooms are the major problems for pop-up wastes.
-This type of thing goes inside of wastes and gets stuck.
+Popup wastes are often used in the kitchens or the bathrooms.
+Food leftovers in the kitchen and hair in the bathrooms are the major problems for popup waste.
+This type of thing goes inside of waste and gets stuck.
 As a result, jammed food leftovers into the waste may spread ill smell after some days.

 Most importantly, if you do not clean the plug regularly, it will be stuck after some time.
 This can be frustrating and often needs to replace the whole waste.
 So, to be safe, keep them always clean.

 Since you learned about the mechanism, now you are ready to go.
-We will teach you now how you can clean your pop-up basin waste very well.
+We will teach you how to clean your popup basin waste well.
 So, here you go.

 Why do you want to clean your waste?
 Let us guess.
-Either the plug is stuck, or the water is not going out well due to the jammed path.
+The plug is stuck, or the water is not going out well due to the jammed path.
 Right?
 Don’t worry.
 We will give you the perfect solution.
 So, let’s jump straight to the point.